 The rundown:

-• Keep it short and impactful
+• Keep your audition short and engaging

 We can’t wait to discover Curtin’s next big talent, and it could be you!